jmmark/TidyAssignment/README.md

 Renaming the variables to make them more readable is pretty subjective--one could even argue that the variables are already well named.
 I chose to use a more regular structure which would both make it more readable (to my eye) and make it easier to melt the data set should I decide to later.

 I chose to rename everything using the following convention:
-Names take the following pattern: Domain_Force_Device_MeasType_Dimension_CalcType, where:
+Names take the following pattern: *Domain_Force_Device_MeasType_Dimension_CalcType*, where:
-  Domain_ is the wave Domain of the signal: Time or Freq(uency) Force_ is the source of the force: Body or Grav(ity) Device_ is the device generating the signal: Accel(erometer) or Gyro(scope) MeasType_ is whether the signal is a standard signal or a derived Jerk signal: Stan(dard) or Jerk Dimension_ is whether the signal was in the X, Y, or Z axis, or is the euclidian norm: X, Y, Z, or Norm CalcType_ is the summary measure applied: Mean or StDev
+*  Domain_ is the wave Domain of the signal: Time or Freq(uency)
+*  Force_ is the source of the force: Body or Grav(ity)
+*  Device_ is the device generating the signal: Accel(erometer) or Gyro(scope)
+*  MeasType_ is whether the signal is a standard signal or a derived Jerk signal: Stan(dard) or Jerk
+*  Dimension_ is whether the signal was in the X, Y, or Z axis, or is the euclidian norm: X, Y, Z, or Norm
+*  CalcType_ is the summary measure applied: Mean or StDev

 Functionally I do this using the sub() function, which finds one pattern in a vector and replaces it with another, and the column names as a character vector.
 This took several steps, but was much shorter than changing things by hand.